Maintaining Leiden Communities in Large Dynamic Graphs: Our HIT-Leiden algorithm

 $\bullet$ \textbf{Overall HIT-Leiden.} After introducing all the key components, we present our overall {\tt HIT-Leiden} in Algorithm \ref{alg:hit}.
 The algorithm proceeds over $P$ hierarchical levels, where each level-$p$ operates on a corresponding supergraph $G^p$.
-Besides the community membership $f(\cdot)$, {\tt HIT-Leiden} also maintains supergraphs $\{G^P\}$, community mappings $\{f^P(\cdot)\}$, sub-community mappings $\{g^P(\cdot)\}$, $\{s^P_{pre}(\cdot)\}$ and $\{s^P_{cur}(\cdot)\}$, and CC-indices $\{\Psi^P\}$ to maintain sub-community memberships for each level.
+Besides the community membership $f(\cdot)$, {\tt HIT-Leiden} also maintains supergraphs $\{G^P\}$, community mapping $\{f^P(\cdot)\}$, ancestor mappings $\{g^P(\cdot)\}$, sub-community mappings $\{s^P_{pre}(\cdot)\}$ and $\{s^P_{cur}(\cdot)\}$, and CC-indices $\{\Psi^P\}$ to maintain sub-community memberships for each level.
 Note, $\{s^P_{pre}(\cdot)\}$ are the mappings from the previous time step, and $\{s^P_{cur}(\cdot)\}$ are the in-time mappings to track sub-community memberships as they evolve at the current time step.
 Specifically, it initializes $\{s^P_{cur}(\cdot)\} = \{s^P_{pre}(\cdot)\}$.
 Given the graph change $\Delta G$, it first initializes the first-level update $\Delta G$ to $\Delta G^1$ (line 1).
 It then proceeds through $P$ iterations, each including three phases after updating the supergraph $G^p$ (line 3). \begin{enumerate} \item {\tt Inc-movement} (line 4): it re-assigns community memberships of affected vertices to achieve vertex optimality, which yields $f^p(\cdot)$, $\Psi$, $B^p$, and $K$. \item {\tt Inc-refinement} (line 5): it re-maps the supervertices of split connected components in $\Psi$ to new sub-communities, producing $s^p_{cur}(\cdot)$, $\Psi$, and $R^p$. \item {\tt Inc-aggregation} (line 7): it calculates the next level's superedge changes $\Delta G^{p+1}$, and synchronizes $s^p_{pre}(\cdot)$ to match $s^p_{cur}(\cdot)$. \end{enumerate}